 2014-2017 Assistant Lecturer, Institute of Technology Sligo, Ireland

-Since September 2014 I’ve been working full time (Job Share), firstly as a Assistant Lecturer and since 2017, as a Lecturer, at the Department of Environmental Sciences, Institute of Technology Sligo.
-I’m now responsible for delivering 5 modules (see below) for the taught courses in the Applied Archaeology programme at Level 6 (Higher Certificate), Level 7 (BSc degree) and Level 8 (BSc Honours degree), and supervising postgraduate research.
-I’m was invited to join the Centre for Environmental Research Innovation and Sustainability (CERIS), based at IT Sligo, as a researcher in 2016.
+I worked as an Assistant Lecturer (2014-2017) and Lecturer (2017-2021) at the Department of Environmental Sciences, Institute of Technology Sligo.
+I was responsible for delivering 5 modules (see below) for the taught courses in the Applied Archaeology programme at Level 6 (Higher Certificate), Level 7 (BSc degree) and Level 8 (BSc Honours degree), and supervising postgraduate research.
+I was a member of the Centre for Environmental Research Innovation and Sustainability (CERIS) Research Cluster, based at IT Sligo, from 2016.

 - Geophysical Surveying and Processing (Theory)

 - Introduction to Geographic Information Systems for Archaeologists

 - Information Technology

 I also supervised archaeological projects for MSc and PhD candidates and undergraduates, as well as BSc Health Science and Physiology projects.

 In 2015, I convened the First International Weather Beaten Archaeology Conference, held at IT Sligo and in 2019 I organised ICAP2019, the 13th International Conference on Archaeological Prospection at IT Sligo.